ModelEarth/community/resources/useeio/design/README.md

 ## Impact Bar Charts

-The new <a href="../io/charts/sector_list_with_impact_chart.html#sectors=312120,31151A,312110,312130">impact chart widget</a> is driven by hash values to allow for the separation of modules that interact with other widgets on the same page.
+The <a href="https://modelearth.github.io/eeio/charts">chart widgets</a> are driven by hash values to allow for the separation of modules that interact with other widgets on the same page.
 Possible bar chart updates include:

 1. Display the mid-size indicator name on charts. - DONE
 2. Use only half the page for the text and horizontal bars. - DONE